 13. A Featured Snippet box can boost traffic to the featured website, according to 93% of SEO professionals.

 Only a few tweaks to your website can do wonders.
 The following data shows how small changes can have a huge impact on your website.

-14. Updating a title tag and optimizing it can boost page clicks by more than 437%.
+14. Updating and optimizing a title tag can boost page clicks by more than 437%.

 15. The URLs of the first 10 positions of the SERP are about 66 characters long.
 However, shorter lengths outperform longer ones.
 For instance, the top-ranking URLs are 9.2 characters shorter than those in position #10